-The New York Folklore Society and its Gallery of New York Traditions hosts folk art demonstrations at the Gallery at 129 Jay Street, with support in part by public funds from the New York State Council on the Arts and the Schenectady County Initiative Program of the Schenectady Planning Department.
+The New York Folklore Society and its Gallery of New York Traditions hosts folk art demonstrations at the Gallery at 129 Jay Street, with support in part by public funds from the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature and the Schenectady County Initiative Program of the Schenectady Planning Department.
 The Gallery works to present and preserve traditional arts and crafts “made by hand” in New York State.
 For further information, contact the New York Folklore Society at (518) 346-7008.

 Walt Fleming demonstrated traditional and historic tin smithing.
 We hosted hooked rugs with Diane Burk, wood carving with Carl Borst, and songs of the season with Stanley Ransom.
 Xrystya Szyika demonstrated pysanky, a Ukranian and Polish Easter tradition involving the elaborate dyeing of eggs; Rita Chrisjohn-Benson demonstrated Iroquois crafts: Beverley Carhart presented her elaborate woodworking skills; Barry Irving showed his West African drum making techniques; Everett Hartman demonstrated his fine skills at Marquetry (a wood inlaying process); Nefisa Khanshab demonstrated the art of mehendi; and stonecarver Mark Swanberry showed his innovative skills with native Catskill bluestone (see below).

 Bernard Domingo and his son, Ben, demonstrated the technique of creating beaded creatures at the 19th Annual Kids’ Arts Festival on the Jay Street pedestrian mall.

 SEE PHOTOS from the Kids ArtsFest in Schenectady

 Featured in the Gallery of New York Folk Art